Gig economy and Taylor Review

 Pension Auto Enrolment

-The minimum contribution to pensions under automatic enrolment will increase from the current 2% of earnings to 5% (2% from the employer, 2.4% from the worker and 0.6% as tax relief from the government).
+The minimum contribution to pensions under automatic enrolment has increased from the current 2% of earnings to 5% (2% from the employer, 2.4% from the worker and 0.6% as tax relief from the government).
 This amount will rise again in April 2019 to 8% of earnings (3% from the employer, 4% from the worker and 1% as tax relief).

 OCTOBER 2018 AND BEYOND

 Parental Bereavement Bill

 The Parental Bereavement (Pay and Leave) Bill entitles parents who have lost a child under the age of 18 to have 2 weeks bereavement leave, and for those with the necessary qualifying service, paid leave.
 Although it was introduced into Parliament in 2017 reports suggest it will not become law until 2020.

 Two new statutory instruments will take effect from April 2019.
 In consequence of the Employment Rights act 1996 (Itemised Pay Statement)(Amendment) Order 2018 all payslips must state the number of hours being paid where wages vary according to time worked and in consequence of the Employment Rights Act 1996 (Itemised Pay Statement)(Amendment)(No 2) Order 2018 all workers (as well as employees) will have the right to a written pay statement and the ability to enforce that right before a tribunal should the employer not comply.

 WHATEVER HAPPENED TO…..?